heyOnuoha/Free-Fintech-Engineering-Bootcamp/Introduction [Theory]/Accounting 101.md

 Expense increases with Debit entries and decreases with Credit entries.

+These accounts are the building blocks of accounting and are crucial for developing an accurate financial understanding of FinTech.

+These account types are represented on their respective Debit and Credit sides of the General Ledger (GL), with debits appearing on the left-hand side and credits on the right-hand side of the GL.

+Here's an image to help you better visualize this concept:

+[Image here]

 ## Contra Accounts

 Contra accounts are unique types of accounts used to offset the balance of a related account.
 They have opposite balances to the accounts they relate to and are used to adjust the value of these accounts.